facebook/lexical/packages/lexical-website-new/docs/concepts/listeners.md

 # Listeners

 Listeners are a mechanism that lets the Editor instance inform the user when a certain operation has occured.
 All listeners follow a reactive pattern where you can do an operation upon something happening in the future.
-All listeners also return a fuction that easily allows for the listener to be unregistered.
+All listeners also return a function that easily allows for the listener to be unregistered.
 Below are the different listeners that Lexical supports today:

 ## `registerUpdateListener`